-4.98 This policy supports the improvement of access to super-fast (fibre and copper based) broadband and mobile communications infrastructure and services across the parishes.
+4.88 This aim supports the improvement of access to super-fast (fibre and copper based) broadband and mobile communications infrastructure and services across the parishes.
 It is recognised that many elements of broadband/ telecommunications installations do not require planning consent but those that do will be supported provided they are sited and designed to accord with a rural location.